wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/operator/custom-configuration.md

   - name: projects.registry.vmware.com/tanzu_observability/kubernetes-operator
     newName: YOUR_IMAGE_REGISTRY/kubernetes-operator
   ```
-5. If your image registry needs authentication, modify the `kustomization.yaml` as shown below.
+5. If your image registry needs authentication, create an image registry secret in the same namespace as the operator (The default namespace is `observability-system`) by following steps [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/), then modify the `kustomization.yaml` to include your image registry secret.
   ```yaml
   # Need to change YOUR_IMAGE_REGISTRY and YOUR_IMAGE_REGISTRY_SECRET
   apiVersion: kustomize.config.k8s.io/v1beta1